 Support Or Compression Legwear

-May doctors recommend taht pregant women wear support or compression stockings or socks in flight.
+May doctors recommend that pregnant women wear support or compression stockings or socks in flight.
 But compression legwear is also a good choice for those with pre-existing medical conditions, travelers taking long-haul flights, and anyone who flies often.
 The socks or stockings, which promote blood circulation, help prevent swelling of the legs, and help guard against deep vein thrombosis (DVT), work by putting pressure on leg muscles and increasing blood flow.
-You can find them at many pharmacies and drug stores, and they’re often available from travel-supplies stores like Magellan’s.

 Comfortable, Simple Shoes